-Overview: This article examines whether the CUET has become more difficult in 2025 compared to 2024, 2023 and 2022, analyzing key data and exploring potential reasons behind any changes in difficulty.
+Overview: This article examines whether the CUET has become more difficult in 2025 compared to 2024, 2023 and 2022, analyzing key data and exploring potential reasons behind any changes in difficulty and what it means for 2026 exam aspirants.

 Competitive exams like CUET tend to evolve with each passing year.
 As with any competitive exam, students are keen to know if it has become more challenging over time.